gabrieldernbach/cell_niches/readme.md

 Data is available
 at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11395885.svg)](https://doi.org/10.5281/zenodo.11395885)
-and automatically downloaded by the provided scripts
+and automatically downloaded by the provided scripts.

 > Risk stratification remains a critical challenge in non-small cell lung cancer (NSCLC) patients for optimal therapy
 > selection.
 In this study, we developed an AI-powered spatial cellomics approach that combines histology, multiplex
 > immunofluorescence imaging and multimodal machine learning to decipher the complex cellular relationships of 43 cell
 > phenotypes in the tumor microenvironment (TME) in a real-world cohort of 1,168 NSCLC patients from two large German
 > cancer centers.
 The AI model identified TME cell niches associated with survival and allowed for an improved risk
 > stratification combining niche patterns with conventional (UICC8) cancer staging.
-Our results showed that complex immune
+Our results showed that complex
+> immune
 > cell niche patterns identify potentially undertreated high risk patients qualifying for adjuvant therapy.
 Our approach
 > highlights the potential of AI-powered multiplex imaging analyses to better understand the contribution of the TME to
 > cancer progression and to improve risk stratification and treatment selection in NSCLC.